piethox/ds-mod3.2-assignment/README.md

 > system wide ignore patern for all local repositories

-## Github commands most used in the real project
+## Most used Github commands in the real project
 - git clone
 > This commands allows us to create a local copy of a remote Git repository on our local computer
 - git add